-Although the name of our practice New Horizons Center for Cosmetic Surgery suggests that our physicians specialize only in cosmetic surgery, Dr Turowski and Dr Lu are fully- trained plastic surgeons who are committed to providing the most advanced and comprehensive breast reconstruction after mastectomy or lumpectomy.
+Although the name of our practice New Horizons Center for Cosmetic Surgery suggests that our physicians specialize only in cosmetic surgery, Dr Turowski is fully- trained plastic surgeons who are committed to providing the most advanced and comprehensive breast reconstruction after mastectomy or lumpectomy.

 We understand that the diagnosis of breast cancer often presents an emotional and physical strain on you and your family, and we want you to know that we will work in concert with your team of physicians to provide the highest quality of care available in a compassionate manner.
 You can be assured that our priorities are aligned with you and your cancer doctors, with the top priority to cure your cancer.